sb-ai-lab/Eco2AI/README.md

 ```

-You can also set parameters using set_params() function, like in the example below:
+You can also set parameters using the set_params() function, as in the example below:

 ```python
 from eco2ai import set_params, Tracker